 - Exhibits must be staffed during Exhibit Hall hours

-- Exhibitors may install and dismantle only during official move-in and move-out times, and exhibitors who set-up or dismantle outside of official hours will be penalized a $1,000 fee.
+- Exhibitors may install and dismantle only during official move-in and move-out times, and exhibitors who set-up or dismantle outside of official hours will be penalized with a $1,000 (USD) fee

-All companies exhibiting at the 29th Annual Transcatheter Cardiovascular Therapeutics Symposium must comply with the terms and conditions outlined in this digital prospectus.
+All companies exhibiting at TCT 2020 must comply with the terms and conditions outlined in this digital prospectus.
 CRF reserves the right to make judgments on-site regarding booth layout and conduct of exhibitors that detract from the overall presentation of the meeting and, if necessary, will ask exhibitors to make adjustments in order to maintain the integrity of the Exhibit Hall.
 Additionally, point deductions may be imposed at the organizer's discretion.

-Exhibitors must follow the guidelines of the Occupational Safety and Health Administration (OSHA) in Denver, Co, for disposal of hazardous waste materials.
+Note about the disposal of medical waste: Exhibitors must follow the guidelines of the Occupational Safety and Health Administration (OSHA) in Miami, FL for disposal of hazardous waste materials.

-In accordance with ACCME guidelines, product information cannot be distributed at any scientific session or in hotel lobbies.
-Posters or tabletop exhibits are not permitted in the obligate path of educational sessions (e.g., immediately outside or inside the meeting rooms).
+Note about the distribution of product information: In accordance with ACCME guidelines, product information cannot be distributed at any scientific session or in hotel lobbies.
+Posters or tabletop exhibits are not permitted in the obligate path of educational sessions (i.e., immediately outside or inside the meeting rooms).
 Distribution of printed materials by exhibitors and/or their agents is limited to the exhibitor’s booth area in the Exhibit Hall.
-Companies may not display or demonstrate products, solicit orders, or distribute advertising materials at any location (or outside the Exhibit Hall) other than in their assigned booth space, including any of the contracted hotels.
+Companies may not display or demonstrate products, solicit orders, or distribute advertising materials at any location other than in their assigned booth space (including outside the Exhibit Hall and at any of the contracted hotels).
 This guideline is strictly enforced.

-Industry may not conduct any programming that could be perceived as educational in nature without following the proper channels, submitting an Application to Conduct a Satellite Symposia (ie, Breakfast Meeting, Presentation Theater Program, or Evening Symposium) and paying the appropriate associated fees.
+Industry may not conduct any programming that could be perceived as educational in nature without following the proper channels, submitting an Application to Conduct a Satellite Programs (i.e., Breakfast Program, Presentation Theater Program, or Evening Program), and paying the appropriate associated fees.
 Educational programming is defined as speaker or multiple speakers providing a lecture or presentation to an audience.
-Companies who violate this guideline will receive a 20-point deduction in the 2018 priority point system for every one hour of the unsanctioned activity.
+Companies who violate this guideline will receive a 20-point deduction in the 2020 priority point system per every hour of unsanctioned activity.